Benzo Addiction Rehab Center Serving Boca Raton, FL

-The threats associated with the abuse of substances are not limited to illicit drugs like cocaine and heroin.
-Instead, there are numerous people who battle the compulsion to abuse prescription drugs, including benzodiazepines.
+The threats associated with the abuse of substances are not limited to illicit drugs.
+There are numerous people who battle the compulsion to abuse prescription drugs, including benzodiazepines.
 Also referred to as benzos, these types of substances are prescribed to individuals to assist in alleviating the distress associated with things such as panic attacks, chronic stress, anxiety, agitation, and muscle spasms.
 While they serve a specific medical purpose for many, the effects of benzodiazepines can cause people to experience pleasurable feelings of calmness, relaxation, and sedation.
 Individuals then begin to crave these pleasant feelings, thus beginning the dangerous cycle of abuse and eventually addiction.
 And once this addiction has developed, it can be extremely difficult to overcome without professional help.

 When someone you care about is battling an addiction to benzodiazepines, it can be difficult to know how you, as a concerned loved one, can best be of assistance to him or her.
 You have likely gone through a multitude of emotions regarding your loved one’s addiction, experiencing everything from anger at his or her inability to stop using benzos to fear about what his or her future will hold if treatment is not implemented.
 While you cannot force your loved one to stop using benzos, there are some things that you can do to support him or her in the beginning of his or her journey to recovery.
 Consider the following:

 - Learn all that you can about benzodiazepine addiction and dependence, including the warning signs of intoxication, abuse, and overdose.

 - Confront your loved one, calmly and nonjudgmentally expressing your concerns to him or her.
 Understand that you may initially be met with resistance or denial, but remain patient.